Trietptm-on-Coding-Algorithms/windows-hotspot/README.md

 ### Features:

 * Very easy to use - just provide your network SSID (name) and a PSK (password).
-* Working internet connection not REQUIRED, but recommended if you actually want to use the hotspot for something useful.
+* Working internet connection not required, but recommended if you actually want to use the hotspot for something useful.
 * Tiny package size.
 * No installation required - this file works anywhere!